afombravo/2FAST2Q/README.md

 If the starting position varies within the read, it is possible to search for a delimiting known sequence, and then extract the sequence before/after it.
 In this case, it is allowed to input the following:
- 1) A 5' end search sequence, and the ammount of bp the program should inventory after.
+ 1) A 5' end search sequence, and the amount of bp the program should inventory after.
- 2) A 3' end search sequence, and the ammount of bp the program should inventory after.
+ 2) A 3' end search sequence, and the amount of bp the program should inventory after.
- 3) A 5'and 3' end search sequence, the progrma will return and count everything in between these two.
+ 3) A 5'and 3' end search sequence, the program will return and count everything in between these two.
  4) How many mismatches are allowed in the search sequence

 # While Running

 =================================

 2FAST2Q is coded to maximize any computer's processing power (it runs multiprocessed, so it can process various samples simultaneously).
-It is therefore advisable to not heavilly use the computer while 2FAST2Q is running to avoid constraining the processor.
+It is therefore advisable to not heavily use the computer while 2FAST2Q is running to avoid constraining the processor.

-When running 2FAST2Q in the executable form, the initializating sequence might take up to a minute.
+When running 2FAST2Q in the executable form, the initialization sequence might take up to a minute.
 2FAST2Q will be operational when "Version X.X.X" appears on the window.
 Depending on the used computer, 2FAST2Q might take a few minutes to run, especially with large datasets and when using mismatch finding.
 If no errors are shown, 2FAST2Q is still running.
 GIVE IT TIME!

 If for some reason 2FAST2Q is closed before completing. please delete the output folder and restart the program.